Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 Start with GNU vibrators that support remote control over secure net connections.
 Sarah Jamie Lewis has already made a great start on this.
 In time we need to make sure that Free high quality blowjobs are available for anyone to download.
 VR should be a target too.

-All Prostitution is now 'sex trafficking' (Score:1, Informative)
+All Prostitution is now 'sex trafficking' (Score:2, Informative)

 Re: (Score:1)